 Principle of Operation

-Within the housing of rotary lobe vacuum boosters, two lobes rotate synchronously.
-Due to the special profile of the rotating lobes and their precise manufacturing, they do not come into contact with each other or the housing.
-This allows for pumping without any operating fluids.
-A pair of gear wheels located on the shaft ends in the gearbox, and separated from the compression chamber, drive the synchronous rotation of the two lobes.
+Within the housing of vacuum booster, two pistons rotate synchronously.
+Thanks to the special profile of the rotating pistons and their precise manufacturing, they do not come into contact with each other or the housing.
+This makes it possible to pump a medium without the need of any operating fluids.
+The synchronous rotation of the two pistons is driven by a pair of gear wheels located on the shaft ends in the gearbox and separated from the compression chamber.

-Rotary lobe vacuum boosters are driven by a directly flanged electric motor.
-Busch rotary lobe vacuum boosters are offered without a mechanical bypass (Puma) or with mechanical bypass (Panda).
-Without a mechanical bypass, care must be taken that the maximum differential pressure between the inlet and the outlet is kept during vacuum pump operation.
-In rotary lobe vacuum boosters with a bypass valve, the differential pressure between the inlet and the outlet is automatically restricted.
+Vacuum Booster are driven by a directly flanged electric motor of efficiency class IE2.
+Vacuum Booster work without a mechanical bypass (Puma) or with mechanical bypass (Panda).
+Without a mechanical bypass, care must be taken that the maximum permissible differential pressure between the inlet and the outlet is kept during vacuum pump operation.
+In Roots pumps with a bypass valve the differential pressure between the inlet and the outlet is automatically restricted.